prorev/prorev.github.io/_posts/2020-01-11-speeding-up-wordpress-web-site.md

-There is an <a href="http://developer.yahoo.com/performance/rules.html">excellent Yahoo tutorial</a> for general website speed optimization.
+There is an <a rel="nofollow" href="http://developer.yahoo.com/performance/rules.html">excellent Yahoo tutorial</a> for general website speed optimization.